maglietti/explore-ai3/tutorials/first-java-app/05-data-ingestion.md

 mvn compile exec:java -Dexec.mainClass="com.example.transit.DataIngestionTest"
 ```

+> [!note]
-> **Note**: The test runs for 45 seconds without updating the screen most of the time.
+> The test runs for 45 seconds without updating the screen most of the time.
 > Wait until you see that the test completed or failed before taking action.

-> **Expected Output**: When the test completes successfully, you should see statistics about the ingestion process and verification of the data in Ignite.
+**Expected Output**: When the test completes successfully, you should see statistics about the ingestion process and verification of the data in Ignite.
 The test will terminate with a "Test completed successfully!" message.

+> [!important]
-> **Checkpoint #3**: After running the test, verify:
+> **Checkpoint**: After running the test, verify:
 >
 > - The schema was created successfully
 > - Data was fetched and stored in the database